SWIN-GWO/SWIN-GWO-Plant-Disease-Detection-and-Soil-Health-Monitoring-/README.md

-🌿🌿 Leaf Disease Detection & Severity Analysis
+🌿SWIN-GWO Plant Disease Detection and Soil Helath Monitoring

 🚀 Swin Transformer + Grey Wolf Optimization + Faster R‑CNN
 🔍 An end‑to‑end deep learning system that not only identifies leaf diseases, but also locates infected regions, estimates severity, and predicts leaf lifespan.